-The crisp air of fall is an early reminder of the winter months ahead.
-The leaves may be beautiful now, but the coming months are likely filled with colder temps and blustery winds.
+Winter has hit across much of the country and the days and weeks ahead are likely filled with colder temps and blustery winds.
 Whether you dread the cold, or you’re looking forward to fluffy snowflakes, preparing now for the winter months will help you sleep easier knowing you and your family and your home are fully prepared.
 So how do you go about getting your home ready for winter?

 Winter Home Maintenance Checklist